nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-09-css-mask-property.md

 Also, there's a little bonus with this blog post.
 I use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) and JavaScript to get the logo colour to change, so check that out too in the codepen.

+*Note: If you're on mobile/tablet, the colour picker will not appear.
+You'll need to type in a valid hex colour and press ENTER on your screen keyboard for the colour to change*

 Have some fun and try it out in the codepen! 👋

 <iframe height='265' scrolling='no' title='codepen for blog post on the CSS mask property' src='//codepen.io/nickytonline/embed/ebxrpv/?height=265&theme-id=0&default-tab=css,result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/nickytonline/pen/ebxrpv/'>codepen for blog post on the CSS mask property</a> by Nick Taylor (<a href='https://codepen.io/nickytonline'>@nickytonline</a>) on <a href='https://codepen.io'>CodePen</a>.